OlivierBlanvillain/crawler/README.md

     │   ├── contentextractor.py: Extracts the content of blog posts using a RSS feed │   ├── ohpython.py: Essential functions that should have been part of python core │   ├── parsing.py: Parsing functions
-    │   ├── priorityheuristic.py: Priority heuristic for page download, favors page with links to blog posts │   ├── stringsimilarity.py: Dice's coefficient similarity function │   └── webdriverpool.py: Pool of PhantomJS processes to parallelize page rendering ├── blogmonitor.py: Queries the database and starts new and update crawls when needed, to be called periodically └── settings.py: Scrapy settings
+    │   ├── priorityheuristic.py: Priority heuristic for page download, favors page with links to posts │   ├── stringsimilarity.py: Dice's coefficient similarity function │   └── webdriverpool.py: Pool of PhantomJS processes to parallelize page rendering ├── blogmonitor.py: Queries the database and starts new and update crawls when needed └── settings.py: Scrapy settings